elastx/elx-docs/content/en/docs/jelastic-paas/announcement.md

 Later, Jelastic PaaS became [Virtuozzo Application Platform](https://www.virtuozzo.com/application-platform/).

-Now it is time for Elastx to rename Jelastic PaaS as Virtuozzo PaaS.
+Now it is time for Elastx to rebrand Jelastic PaaS as Virtuozzo PaaS.

 With the platform upgrade 2022-09-21, the Jelastic PaaS was rebranded to Virtuozzo PaaS.